dinoakos/trafficTracker/Documentation/ProcessDocumentation.md

 OpenStreetMap - OpenStreetMap is a free, editable map of the whole world that is being built by volunteers largely from scratch and released with an open-content license.

 Leaflet - Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 42 KB of JS, it has all the mapping features most developers ever need.

+Azure - Microsoft Azure is a cloud computing platform.
+In this project I'm using Azure web app for hosting the web app and Azure SQL Database to host the database.